-The 2014 Youth in Government Day Program will focus on the city’s electoral process and voting procedures.
-Students will be provided with the opportunity to address key focus topics in the city.
-Participants will have the opportunity to vote for a student elected Mayor who will lead this year’s mock City Council meeting.
-In addition, youth will also dialogue with their peers and city staff on important topics that are vital tothe city’s operations.
+The 2015 Youth in Government Day Program will focus on the city’s commitment to being an environmental friendly destination.
+Students will be provided with the opportunity to address key environmental topics, such as recycling, clean air and carbon emissions, water conservation, and food sustainability.
+Participants will have the opportunity to vote for a student elected Mayor who will lead this year’s mock City Council meeting as well as cast votes for four council member seats.
+In addition, youth will also dialogue with their peers and city staff on important environmental topics that are vital to the city’s operations and the environment.
 Each participant will assist with developing a working plan and present it at the mock City Council meeting.

 If you are interested in taking on a leadership role in Youth in Government Day either as a City Council member, City Manager, or City Clerk, please check the appropriate box on the application.
 Students interested in council positions and/or administrative positions should be prepared to give an interview and position speech, if selected as a finalist.
 Students will be given (1) key focus topic to choose from and deliver their speech to the entire Youth in Government Day assembly on the day of the event.
 Students will then utilize the electoral process in determining the Mayor, Council, and Administrative positions.

 Please note that you will be required to participate in an oral interview process if you seek one of the city leadership positions.
 Each candidate should be prepared to answer general questions regarding the City’s programs and services.
-If you are selected, you will be notified by phone or email of your interview date and time.
-Interviews are tentatively scheduled for Wednesday, April 9, 2014 and the Mock City Council Workshop for Thursday, April 17, 2014.
+If you are selected, you will be notified by phone or e-mail of your interview date and time.
+Interviews are tentatively scheduled for Wednesday, April 8, 2015 and the Mock City Council Workshop for Wednesday, April 15, 2015.
 Students will be REQUIRED to attend both of these activities.
 This is a highly competitive process and selection of one of the above positions on your application does NOT guarantee you an interview.